Skip to main content

 Managing annual leave can be a bit of a headache for small businesses.
-From juggling staffing requirements and trying to prioritise leave requests fairly, to communicating rota changes and calculating holiday pay, there's plenty for managers to think about.
+From juggling staffing requirements and trying to prioritise leave requests fairly to communicating rota changes and calculating holiday pay, there's plenty for managers to think about.

 But you also need to keep a close eye on your leave policies, too.
 As case law develops and new regulations come into force, the legality of your policies might change.

-In this article, we look at some of the most common questions surrounding holiday entitlement and holiday pay, including rolled-up holiday pay, bank holiday leave entitlement, and pay in lieu of holiday.
+Here are some of the most common questions surrounding holiday entitlement and holiday pay, including rolled-up holiday pay, bank holiday leave entitlement, and pay in lieu of holiday.

 Q: Can I allow employees to buy and sell annual leave?

-A: Yes, but employees must always take 5.6 weeks of holiday (or the pro rated equivalent for part-time staff).
+A: Yes, but employees must always take 5.6 weeks of holiday (or the pro-rated equivalent for part-time staff).
 You can't let employees sell holiday if it takes them below this amount of leave.

 You can also let employees buy additional annual leave.
 This carries a tax saving for you if your employees take you up on it, as you pay out slightly reduced salaries as a result.